Thanos1716/pixel-consistency/README.md

 If you would like to:

- - Ask a question about this pack, or something related
+ - Ask a question about this pack, or something related,
  - Request a commission, or
- - Donate, to me directly
+ - Donate to me directly

 please either join the [Discord](https://discord.gg/x8n6RmP78V) or [raise an issue](https://github.com/Thanos1716/pixel-consistency/issues) on the Github page.